CAOZRICH/Predicting-Imbalanced-Dataset-using-RandomForest/README.md

 ## Visualization of the imbalance

-We are going to see how big the imbalance is in the "is_fraud" class of the dataset (although imbalances in dependent variables can be corrected using some scaling technique).
+We are going to see how big the imbalance is in the "is_fraud" class of the dataset (There can also be imbalances in dependent variables and can be corrected using some scaling technique).

 <p align="left">
   <img src="https://user-images.githubusercontent.com/34092193/215362440-8d0106d8-5e20-439e-a4d0-d5e8bc89cc79.png"/>